pacoorozco/ssham/README.md

 This app was original coded by **Paco Orozco** (paco _at_ pacoorozco.info)

 ## Additional information
-Please consult additional interfaces on [Sourceforge](http://sourceforge.net/projects/ssham/).
+This application was born with a different interface on [Sourceforge](http://sourceforge.net/projects/ssham/).